-We are serious about our responsibility to help our customers eat healthily.
-For us, this means helping more customers achieve a plant-rich diet that is in line with the government’s Eatwell Guide.
+We are passionate about helping our customers enjoy diets that are healthier and more sustainable, and we aim to make good food affordable, accessible, convenient and enjoyable for everyone.
+By removing barriers and working collaboratively, we aim to help customers make healthier, more sustainable choices more often.
+For us, this means helping more customers achieve a plant-rich diet that is in line with the government’s Eatwell Guide.1-3

 Our ambition